primefaces/primefaces/docs/15_0_0/components/photocam.md

 # PhotoCam

-PhotoCam is used to take photos with webcam and send them to the JSF backend model.
+PhotoCam is used to take photos with webcam and send them to the Faces backend model.

 [See this widget in the JavaScript API Docs.](../jsdocs/classes/src_PrimeFaces.PrimeFaces.widget.PhotoCam-1.html)